Switchback Travel (Chris Carter)

 What we don’t: Expensive, heavy, and overkill for casual users.

-The Instinct 2 Solar gets our top pick for its durable construction and long-lasting solar power, but explorers who want top-of-the-line GPS navigation should look to Garmin’s premier multisport watch, the Fenix 7 Pro Solar.
+The Instinct 3 Solar gets our top pick for its durable construction and long-lasting solar power, but explorers who want top-of-the-line GPS navigation should look to Garmin’s premier multisport watch, the Fenix 7 Pro Sapphire Solar.
 Like the Instinct, the powerhouse Fenix includes quality ABC sensors, accurate tracking—thanks to GPS, GLONASS, and Galileo satellite compatibility—and features like heart rate monitoring and sleep tracking.
 Importantly, the Fenix 7 Pro also has the best available wrist-based mapping: detailed contour lines and extensive navigation tools that excel for activities ranging from hiking and mountaineering to trail running and skiing.
-Finally, like our top pick, the 7 Pro can be charged via solar power, which makes it a worthy companion for long cross-country treks (it lasts up to 73 hours in GPS mode using solar power, or 57 hours without).
+Finally, like our top pick, the 7 Pro can be charged via solar power, which makes it a worthy companion for long cross-country treks (it lasts up to 73 hours in standard GPS mode using solar power, or 57 hours without).

-See the Garmin Fenix 7 Pro Solar
+Read more: Garmin Fenix 7 Pro Sapphire Solar review

 Battery: Lithium-ion